 Auxiliary Fire Fighting

-You can apply by contacting us at firstname.lastname@example.org during December 2019 and we will issue further information at that time, or alternatively you can ring 021 4288 400.
+You can apply by contacting us at email@example.com during December 2024 and we will issue further information at that time.

-The application process is to recruit members to Cork City Civil Defence and applicants may be shortlisted.
+The application process is to recruit members to Cork City Civil Defence and applicants will be shortlisted.

-Please Note: You must be 18 years of age at time of application to join Civil Defence.
+Please note that you must be 18 years of age at time of application.

 For further information please got to The Civil Defence Website